Falkland Islands sovereignty dispute: United Provinces governance

-The Government of the United Provinces of the Río de la Plata attempted to control the islands through commerce, granting land on East Falkland to Jorge Pacheco in 1823, and fishing and hunting rights the following year.
+Subject to survey and demarcation of the property, the Government of Buenos Aires Province granted land on East Falkland to Jorge Pacheco in 1823, and fishing and hunting rights the following year.
 Pacheco was a businessman from Buenos Aires who owed money to the merchant Luis Vernet.
 A first expedition financed by Pacheco travelled to the islands the following year, arriving on the East Falkland on 2 February 1824.
 Its leader was Pablo Areguatí, who brought with him 25 gauchos.
 Ten days later Areguatí wrote to Pacheco to say the colony was perishing because the horses they had brought were too weak to be used.
 Thus, they could not capture wild cattle, and their only other means of subsistence was wild rabbits.
-On 7 June, Areguatí left the islands, taking with him 17 gauchos, with the remaining eight gauchos were rescued by the Susannah Anne, a British sealer, on 24 July.
+On 7 June, Areguatí left the islands, taking with him 17 gauchos, with the remaining eight gauchos being rescued by the Susannah Anne, a British sealer, on 24 July.
 A second attempt, in 1826, sanctioned by the British (but delayed until winter by a Brazilian blockade), also failed after arrival in the islands.

 After the failure, Pacheco agreed to sell his share to Vernet.
 The Buenos Aires government granted Vernet all of East Falkland, including all its resources, with exemption from taxation for 20 years, if a colony could be established within three years.
 Vernet visited the British consulate in 1826 seeking endorsement of his venture.
 The British acquiesced, and asked for a report on the islands.
 Vernet took settlers, including British Captain Matthew Brisbane, and before leaving once again sought permission from the British Consulate in Buenos Aires.
 He established a fledgling colony in 1828, and renamed Puerto Soledad to Puerto Luis.
 Vernet would visit the British consulate a third time in 1829, seeking continued endorsement of his venture and British protection for his settlement in the event of their returning to the islands.
 After receiving assurances from the British minister chargé d'affaires, Sir Woodbine Parish, Vernet provided regular reports to the British on the progress of his enterprise.
 He expressed the wish that, in the event of the British returning to the islands, the British Government would take his settlement under their protection; Parish duly passed this wish on to London.
 Islanders were born during this period, including Malvina María Vernet y Saez, Vernet's daughter.